audiopixel/pixelmixer/README.md

 ## Participate ##

 We encourage you to experiment with these techniques, fork the code, or just try the examples out.
-We welcome new contributors wishing to help us tackle new development.
+We also welcome new contributors wishing to help us tackle new development.

 In using this API if you have any problems, suggestions, or ideas on how to improve it, please contact us.
 There will be a forum soon, but for now we are fielding feedback directly via email.